The facts about Saint Patrick and why we celebrate

 Saint Patrick’s Day falls on 17 March, the anniversary of the day in 461 when Saint Patrick is said to have died.

-St Patrick is the patron saint of Ireland and his feast – or festival – day is celebrated on 17 March each year.
+St Patrick is the patron saint of Ireland.
+His feast day – or festival – day is celebrated on 17 March each year.
 Because so many people immigrated from Ireland to countries like the USA and Australia, particularly in the 19th century, these days St Patrick’s Day celebrations are held in many cities around the world.

 Saint Patrick was born in Britain in the late 4th century when it was under the rule of the Romans.
 When he was 16, he was kidnapped and taken to Ireland as a slave.
 He escaped and returned to Britain but went back to Ireland in about 432 because he wanted to convert the Irish to Christianity.
 When he died on 17 March 461, Patrick had established many monasteries, churches and schools in Ireland.

-Over the years, many legends grew up around Patrick, the most well-known being that he drove the snakes out of Ireland (yep, there are no snakes in Ireland).
+Over the years, many legends grew up around Patrick.
+The most well-known legend is that he drove the snakes out of Ireland (yep, there are no snakes in Ireland).

 Interestingly, Saint Patrick was never actually canonised (made a saint) by the Catholic Church.
 This is because there was no formal canonisation process in the Church during the first thousand years of its existence.
 In the early years, the title of saint was bestowed first upon martyrs and then upon people recognised by tradition as being exceptionally holy during their lifetimes, which is why Patrick came to be called a saint.